 Want to know how to photograph the Perseid meteor shower?
-The annual phenomenon technically began in mid-July, but will reach its peak this week on 11-12 August – and it’s set to be the most spectacular display for years.
+The annual phenomenon technically began in mid-July, but peaked this week, and will continue through until 24 August.

 Of course, you also need a cloudless night – so paying attention to the weather forecast will help you plan the best evenings.